takayuki-matsushima/prompt_machine/README.md

 # GENERATIVE JUNKIE | PROMPT MACHINE

-Enter your keyword, and automatically generate a professional-level custom prompt via GPT-4.
-Built for instant Vercel deployment.
+Enter your keyword, view the instant translation, and generate a professional-level custom prompt via GPT-4.
+Optimized for Vercel deployment.